 What is Pre-ETS (Pre-Employment Transition Services)?

-Pre-Employment Transition Services are meant to provide awareness, exploration, and preparation for students, readying them for adult life.
+Pre-Employment Transition Services (Pre-ETS) offer vocational trainings and opportunities that provide awareness, exploration, and preparation for students (ages 14-22), readying them for the workforce and/ or higher education.

 Self-Advocacy Training, which is focused on student empowerment, and is designed to help students find their voice, gain independence, and learn what it means to be a strong self-advocate, along with taking responsibility for their choices.